Google Shopping feed optimization is something that most advertisers ignore.

 1) Channable: This tool has increased in importance for us here at SavvyRevenue in 2021 as it has become our primary tool for building feed-based Search ads.
 But before it could build feed-based Search ads, it was a feed optimization tool and still is today.

 The functionality is super easy to understand, and if you need more complex rules, then it has that option as well.
-The only thing Channable doesn’t have is bulk upload of rules, which is one of three areas in which Feedonomics betters them (although Feedonomics is about 3x more expensive).
+The only thing Channable doesn’t have is a bulk upload of rules, which is one of three areas in which Feedonomics betters them (although Feedonomics is about 3x more expensive).

 2) Feedonomics: Feedonomics is my current go-to tool.
 This way of working with feeds is much faster than anything I’ve ever tried.